hackerfactor/SEAL/SPECIFICATION.md

 - PEM: A Privacy Enhanced Mail (PEM) file contains base64 encoded data and includes BEGIN and END markers.
 - DER: A Distinguished Encoding Rules (DER) file is a raw binary file.
 It contains the same information as a PEM file, but the DER format is smaller because it is not base64 encoded.

-The public DER file contains raw binary and will need to be encoded before inserting into DNS.
+The public DER file contains raw binary and will need to be encoded before being stored in DNS.

 ## DNS Storage
 The public key is stored in a DNS record.
 This requires access to a domain's DNS service.
 If you own your own domain name, then adding a DNS entry it typically provided by your domain registrar.
 However, you cannot add a DNS record to someone else's domain name.